 8. Spend time looking at colorful picture books

 A lot of children’s books will have brightly colored images.
 Show these images to your baby while making conversations.
 Baby will sure enjoy looking at these images.
-The high –contrasting images will sure help develop baby’s eyesight.
+The high–contrasting images will sure help develop the baby’s eyesight.

 If you do not have colorful picture books, you can use colorful cards.
 Hold them on your lap and point out the images to them.